gabidameto/gabidameto/README.md

-- 👋 Hi, I’m @gabidameto
+- 👋 Oiii!
+Eu sou a Gabriela Dameto
-- 👀 I’m interested in  aprender programação
+- 👀 Estou aprendendo programação
-  - 🌱 I’m currently learning  HTML  developer
-- 💞️ I’m looking to collaborate no aprendizado de outros desenvolvedores
-- 📫 How to reach me  dametog@gmail.com
+  - 🌱 Estou me desenvolvendo em HTML, CSS e JS.

 <!---
 gabidameto/gabidameto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.